We pride ourselves in delivering an excellent,

 Mainly just yourself!
 We encourage wearing comfortable clothing to our yoga classes as you will be coached into a range of various poses and positions.
 All mats, yoga blocks and stretching belts will be provided at each class.
 You are more than welcome to bring your own yoga equipment if desired.

-Due to all of our yoga and mat Pilates classes being limited to 15 clients – booking is a must to ensure you secure a spot.
-To book your spot on our online system please click here or head on over to our appointment page for further information.
+Due to all of our yoga and mat Pilates classes being limited to 10 clients – booking is a must to ensure you secure a spot.
 We do also ask that if you are unable to attend a class that you have booked that you let us know at your earliest convenience so that other clients can attend in your absence.
-We have a range of various booking options ranging from casual one off classes to concession cards of 30 classes.
+We have a range of various booking options ranging from casual one off classes to concession cards.

 Yes private classes and corporate packages are available on request.
 These classes can be run both onsite at the Bespoke Head Quarters or off site as required.
 Please contact the Bespoke Admin team if you require any further information on our Bespoke private sessions.